 The symptoms doctors associate with lactic acidosis include:

-- sweet smelling breath
+- sweet-smelling breath

 - cool and clammy skin

-- pain in the belly
+- pain in the abdomen

 - nausea or vomiting